MerrickMath/Div34Math/index.md

 ---

 <!--- ### MATH 20-1 SECTION  ### --->
 Welcome to our MATH course page.
-Here you will find important dates, class materials and more.
+Here you will find important the important dates for homework and tests.
 Please remember to check this page for updates.

 <!--- To access the schoology page use this code: HRGC-TB6H-K38HK. --->

 ### Homework
-* **September 5-9:**
+* **September:**

 ### Important Dates